CoderDojo-Content/Advanced-HTML-CSS/en/perfect-positioning.md

     ```
     * The position values can also be negative!

-6. You can also choose how the pictures overlap, using the `z-index` property.
+6. You can also decide how the pictures overlap, using the `z-index` property.
 The value can be any whole number.
 The picture with the highest number ends up on top of the pile!
     ```css
         #imgHorse {
             width: 120px;